 Step 3: Reality Testing

 Reality testing is the third step and provides an opportunity for students to job shadow, find an internship, or volunteer to “test the waters.”
 It is also an opportunity to conduct more informational interviews with professionals at work.
-During this very important stage, students should start understanding how their preferences adn skills relate to certain career paths, work environments, etc, and begin making realistic decisions on next potential steps in their career journeys.
+During this critical stage, students should start understanding how their preferences and skills relate to specific career paths, work environments, etc., and make realistic decisions on the next steps in their career journeys.

 Step 4: Implementation